Fire Alarm Installation Cost

 Installing A Battery Powered Alarm

-Installing a battery-powered alarm is a simple process.
-All you need to do is decide where to place it.
-It should be away from any light fittings and bathroom doors.
+• Decide where to place it — It should be away from any light fittings and bathroom doors.

 Fire alarm installation

-When choosing the type of fire alarm you want, you need to think about how it will be powered and which features you want it to have.
-You may need more than one type of alarm to have a comprehensive alarm system.
+When choosing the type of fire alarm you want, you need to think about how it works and the features it may have.
+Some alarms may have more than one of these features, while others only offer a single feature.

 I'm buying a new smoke alarm, but my current alarm only lasted a couple of years.
 What types should I consider for a long-lasting alarm?